kunal592/TaskNity.work/src/overview_conn.md

 # Project Overview: TaskNity.Work

+# Working, no need to change/edit:
+- clerk-Auth is working.
 ## 1. Introduction

 TaskNity.Work is a comprehensive, feature-rich task and project management application designed to streamline team collaboration and enhance productivity.
 It provides a robust suite of tools for managing projects, tasks, finances, attendance, and team members within a hierarchical organizational structure.
 The application is built with a modern, role-based access control system, ensuring that users only see the information relevant to their position.